Systems Healthcare

 Introduction

-We initiated work on creating a data-informed narrative about the changing face of West Oakland working in tandem with the Crucible.
+We initiated work on creating a data-informed narrative about the changing face of West Oakland, collaborating closely with the Crucible.

 The Crucible’s crew consisted of Susan Mernit and Lillianna Torres, who were very helpful in providing relevant information and making timely decisions.